When looking at the tallest mountains in the United States, all of them are located in Alaska.

 Mount Williamson was named after Lieutenant Robert Stockton Williamson.
 He conducted one of the Pacific Railroad Surveys, which were explorations for potential pathways of the transcontinental railroad.

-Blanca Peak is another of the tall mountains located within Colorado at 14,345 feet high.
+Blanca Peak is another of the tall mountains located in Colorado at 14,345 feet high.
 A part of the Rocky Mountains, it is situated between the San Isabel National Forest and the Rio Grande National Forest.

 Blanca Peak is the highest part of the entire drainage basin of the Rio Grande River.
 This river is a significant river between the United States and Mexico, extending from Colorado to the Gulf of Mexico.